Welcome

 - Supporting Marine Mammal Protection Act and Endangered Species Act consultations for the reissuance of federal regulatory permits and authorizations within the Study Area.

-The Draft EIS/OEIS includes an analysis of at-sea military readiness activities using new information, including an updated acoustic analysis, updated marine mammal density data, and evolving and emergent best available science.
+The Final EIS/OEIS includes an analysis of at-sea military readiness activities using new information, including an updated acoustic analysis, updated marine mammal density data, and evolving and emergent best available science.
 Proposed military readiness activities are similar to those analyzed in the 2018 Hawaii-Southern California Training and Testing (HSTT) EIS/OEIS (“Phase III” analysis) and the at-sea activities in the 2022 Point Mugu Sea Range (PMSR) EIS/OEIS and are consistent with activities conducted off Hawaii and California for more than 80 years.
 Training and testing activities that include the use of active sonar, explosives, or other sources of underwater sound would employ mitigation measures intended to reduce or avoid adverse effects on marine species.

 Additional project information can be found in the project overview video and Project Materials page.